What to expect when visiting…

 What do you have for my children?

-As we prepare for 2019, we are forming a Children & Youth Ministry Team to look at ways to expand ministry opportunities for our youngest congregants.
+New this year, we formed a Children & Youth Ministry Team to look at ways to expand ministry opportunities for our youngest congregants.
+We are excited to prayerfully consider new ministry opportunities for our youngest congregants.